jbakse/site_builder/docs/music/index.md

 ## Generating a Melody

 Now we have a format to represent a melody and a function to play it.
 Our final challenge is the code to generate one.
-We can't jump into coding yet, we need a much more detailed plan that we can translate into code.
+We can't jump into coding yet: we need a much more detailed plan that we can translate into code.
 You really can't write computer code without first deciding exactly what you want the computer to do.
 You can try, but you'll end up making decisions anyway.
 You'll just make them as you go along, without a plan.

 One approach we might consider is picking random notes and random lengths and placing them in a sequence.
 But that would be like generating images by randomly assigning colors to pixels: the result would be noise—in many senses.
 We don't want noise, we want to make _music_.